Making our own (bokashi) compost activatorNovember 19, 2019

 We may have been composting for ages at CAT, but that doesn’t mean there isn’t room to try something different.
-A few weeks ago Fin made a bokashi-like compost activator using basic ingredients from the café which we hope will set our volunteer’s kitchen caddies on a composting fast track.
+In November 2019 Fin made a bokashi-like compost activator using basic ingredients from the café which we hope will set our volunteer’s kitchen caddies on a composting fast track.

 We started by looking at a jar of bokashi bran that has been fermenting in a tupperware for three weeks.
 It was covered in white fluffy mould, which is a good sign and was expected, especially when making bokashi in this way – using three sources of effective microorganisms or EM, including some local compost which will be full of friendly white mould spores.